platformsh/platformsh-docs/overview/git-push.md

 you an idea.

 In this case we have a PHP project with a lot of data backends, it uses MySQL, PostGres, Redis and ElasticSearch.
-It has a its PHP dependencies in a `composer.json` file and it uses the Ruby library "sass" to compile the SCSS during its build process.
+It has its PHP dependencies in a `composer.json` file and it uses the Ruby library "sass" to compile the SCSS during its build process.

-The developer wanted to work a new feature so they created a new environment by running `platform environment:branch maximal`. "maximal" is the name of the branch.
+The developer wanted to work on a new feature so they created a new environment by running `platform environment:branch maximal`. "maximal" is the name of the branch.